prosefmt

 Overview

-Over the years, I’ve used to format files with text or code in a specific way, like removing trailing spaces or adding a new line at the end.
-If a code formatter is used in a project, it usually handles these tasks.
-However, some projects simply do not have one, and introducing a formatter can be a significant challenge.
-And even when a formatter is configured, some project files are still ignored because formatters are trained for specific languages and file types.
+Over the years, I’ve gotten used to formatting text and code files in a specific way, such as removing trailing spaces and ensuring there’s a newline at the end of each file.
+In many projects, a code formatter handles these tasks.
+However, some projects simply don’t use one, and introducing a formatter can be a significant challenge.
+Even when a formatter is configured, some files may still be ignored because most formatters are designed for specific languages and file types only.

-prosefmt is the simplest formatter for any text files.
-If the project does not have a formatter, it could be the first one you integrate.
-If the project has some, it could be a useful addition.
+prosefmt is a simple formatter for any text file.
+If a project doesn’t have a formatter, it can be the first one you introduce.
+If a project already uses other formatters, prosefmt can be a useful addition.

-prosefmt is designed to process any text files while automatically ignoring binary files (which contain null bytes or control characters).
-The tool does not use configuration files; all settings are specified via the command line with sensitive defaults.
-Additionally, for security reasons, files are only overwritten when the write command is explicitly issued.
+prosefmt is designed to process any text files while automatically ignoring binary files (those containing null bytes or control characters).
+It does not use configuration files; all settings are specified via the command line arguments with sensible defaults.
+For security reasons, files are only overwritten when the write command is explicitly used.

 The tool supports the following rules: